johntam718/node-mysql2-helper/README.md

 ## Quick Start

-Here’s a quick overview of how to make use of this library:
+Here's a quick overview of how to make use of this library:

 ```typescript
 import {